ammar-ahmed123/Mathplotlib-coding/README.md

-# Mathplotlib-coding
+# Matplotlib-coding
-All Mathplotlib Graphs
+All Matplotlib Graphs